Legion of the United States: Origins

 Washington ordered a follow-up expedition led by territorial governor, General Arthur St. Clair.
 His initial force was roughly the same size as Harmar's, so Congress authorized a second infantry regiment of 2,000 soldiers, but only for six months.
-St. Clair's total force was only 2,400 and he could not overcome logistics problems, but with the six month levies expiring, he set out in September 1791.
+St. Clair's total force was only 2,400, and he could not overcome logistics problems, but with the six-month levies expiring, he set out in September 1791.
 This newly recruited and inexperienced force was attacked in camp on the morning of 4 November 1791 by forces of the Western Confederacy led by Little Turtle and Blue Jacket.
-St. Clair's Defeat remains one of the worst defeats in U.S. Army history, with over half of St. Clair's combined force killed or wounded.
-Three quarters of the new Second Infantry Regiment, including their commander Richard Butler, were lost, as was all artillery.
+St. Clair's defeat remains one of the worst in U.S. Army history, with over half of St. Clair's combined force killed or wounded.
+Three-quarters of the new Second Infantry Regiment, including their commander Richard Butler, were lost, as was all artillery.

 The defeat of Harmar and St. Clair caused a shift in thinking.
-Congress recognized that it needed a larger, professional army, and authorized a federal force strength of 5,190.
+Congress recognized that it needed a more significant, professional army, and authorized a federal force strength of 5,190.
 President George Washington drafted a list of sixteen general officers from the American Revolutionary War to lead an expanded Army in the Northwest, including Benjamin Lincoln, Daniel Morgan, and Friedrich Wilhelm von Steuben.
-After consulting with his cabinet, he picked Anthony Wayne to lead the new professional army, although Washington originally considered him too vain.
+After consulting with his cabinet, he picked Anthony Wayne to lead the new professional army, although Washington initially considered him too vain.
 Influenced by treatises from both Henry Bouquet and General Friedrich Wilhelm von Steuben, and at the recommendation of Secretary of War Henry Knox and General von Steuben, it was decided to recruit and train a "Legion", a force that would combine all land combat arms of the day (cavalry, heavy and light infantry, artillery) into one efficient brigade-sized force divisible into stand-alone combined arms teams.
-Congress agreed with this proposal and agreed to augment the small standing army until "the United States shall be at peace with the Indian tribes."
-Congress also passed the Militia Acts of 1792, giving President Washington authority over state militias in a time of national emergency.
+Congress agreed with this proposal to augment the small standing army until "the United States shall be at peace with the Indian tribes."
+Congress also passed the Militia Acts of 1792, giving President Washington authority over state militias in a national emergency.